-The term ‘solid’ (and therefore also the terms ‘liquid’ and ‘gas’) is already defined under CLP and the Dossier Submitter adopted this definition for their definition of microplastics.
+The term ‘solid’ (and therefore also the terms ‘liquid’ and ‘gas’) is already defined under CLP and the Dossier Submitter adopted this for their definition of microplastics.
 SEAC notes that this creates a harmonised understanding of the term.
-RAC, and the Dosser Submitter, has acknowledged that the CLP definition is however not fully fit-for-purpose when it comes to polymers without a melting point and has therefore adapted the definition accordingly.
+However, RAC and the Dosser Submitter both acknowledged that the CLP definition is not fully fit-for-purpose when it comes to polymers without a melting point and have therefore adapted the definition accordingly.
 The Dossier Submitter indicated that in many definitions water insolubility has been included and that stakeholders are also in favour of this.
-The Dossier Submitter has not done so in the current proposal since from a practical and empirical perspective “it is open to interpretation and is not as straightforward as would be initially thought”.
+The Dossier Submitter did not include such an element in its original proposal since from a practical and empirical perspective “it is open to interpretation and is not as straightforward as would be initially thought”.
 Furthermore, “Polymer solubility can be understood differently depending on the context the term is used”.
-SEAC understands that in the interest of clarity, the Dossier Submitter has chosen not to include this concept in their proposal for a definition.
+SEAC understands that in the interest of clarity, the Dossier Submitter had initially chosen not to include this concept in their proposal for a definition.
 SEAC also notes that, in a practical sense, the use of the term ‘particle’ has replaced the need to consider solubility in the definition itself.
+Nevertheless, during the consultation on the Annex XV report it became clear that a specific derogation for soluble polymers might be warranted (see further in this opinion).

 The Dossier Submitter discusses at length the particle size and morphology.
 Several elements are important to discuss according to SEAC.